Neamar/DUCK/rosa_on_himself.md

 <hr />

-<P> I wasn't "forced" to do that Olympics story, but it was
-requested, naturally, by the Norwegian editor who is one of the nicest people I've ever met and to whom I am greatly obliged for all his kindnesses during my visits.
+I wasn't "forced" to do that Olympics story, but it was requested, naturally, by the Norwegian editor who is one of the nicest people I've ever met and to whom I am greatly obliged for all his kindnesses during my visits.
 Yes, I really DIDN'T want to do the